vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Harakālivralamon M. śu.
 3; tithivrata; Devi is deity; for

-women; performer should pass the whole night contemplat ing Umā on green barley sprouts; next day bath and worship of Devi and then dinner; in each of 12 months different names of Devi to be taken and 12 different sub stances to be partaken of; at year's end honour a brāhmaṇa and his wife; reward-freedom from disease, no widowhood for seven births, son, beauty &c.; Saṅkara asks Pārvati what vrata she performed to secure the position of sharing
+women; performer should pass the whole night contemplat ing Umā on green barley sprouts; next day bath and worship of Devi and then dinner; in each of 12 months different names of Devi to be taken and 12 different sub stances to be partaken of; at year's end honour a brāhmaṇa and his wife; reward-freedom from disease, no widowhood for seven births, son, beauty &c.; Śhaṅkara asks Pārvati what vrata she performed to secure the position of sharing

 half his body.
 Harattīyā-vrata-on M. śu.
 3; tithivrata; Umā and Maheśvara